Homeomorphisms group of normed vector space: Conjugacy problems and the Koopman operator: A fixed point theorem in the homeomorphisms group

 \section{A fixed point theorem in the homeomorphisms group}

 In this section we state and prove a new fixed point theorem valid for self-mappings acting on Hom($F$), which holds within the functional framework developed in the preceding section.
 This fixed point theorem uses a contraction mapping argument that involves a Picard scheme that has to be controlled appropriately due to the relaxed inequality \eqref{Eq_relaxed_ineq2}.
-In that section $\rho_{\Phi,r}$ will stand for the extended premetric introduced in the last subsection.
+In {\jr this} section $\rho_{\Phi,r}$ will stand for the extended premetric introduced {\jr at the beginning of the subsection \ref{Sec_prelim2}}.